nathanhollows/AHK-email-templates/README.md

 ## Installation

 1. Ensure you have AutoHotkey installed on your system.
 If not, download and install it from [https://www.autohotkey.com/](https://www.autohotkey.com/).
-2. Clone this repository or download the ZIP file and extract it to your preferred location.
+2. Clone this repository or [download the ZIP](https://github.com/nathanhollows/AHK-email-templates/archive/refs/heads/main.zip) file and extract it.
-3. Navigate to the extracted folder and double-click `EmailTemplates.ahk` to run the script.
+3. Navigate to the folder and double-click `TemplatesShortcut.ahk` to run the script.

 ## Usage